fcaspe/fcaspe.github.io/_pages/splash.md

                 I also have a MSc.
 Degree in <a href="http://ipcv.eu/">Image Processing and Computer Vision</a>; my thesis was about <code>Real-Time</code> DNN serving infrastructure, done at <a href="https://www.mpi-sws.org/">MPI-SWS</a>.
             </p>
             <p>
                 Previously, I studied in Argentina where I received my diploma in <code>Electronic Engineering</code> while working in R&D on <code>Defense and Communications</code>.
-During that time I also studied music and played with several bands in my city, playing guitar, keyboards and singing.
+There, I learned guitar, piano and singing, playing with several local bands.
             </p>
             <p>
                 I have interned in Yamaha Music, Max Plank Institute for Software Systems, and with the IAESTE programme.